Jack-Q/blog/source/_posts/2017-03-08-javaee-training-note-day-15.md

   - react
 ---

-Today's topic is some compainent library uesd together with ReactJS.
+Today's topic is some component library used together with ReactJS.
 The React Motion is a UX improvement library named React Motion, which provides supports to transition animation.